What makes an image realistic?: Discussion

 \section{Discussion}

-In this position paper we have argued that the question of realism is equivalent to the question of whether observations originated from a particular distribution.
+In this position paper we have argued that the question of realism is equivalent to the question of randomness, that is, whether observations originated from a particular distribution.
 This allowed us to draw on insights from algorithmic information theory and to propose universal critics, or randomness deficiency \citep{li1997intro}, as a rational answer.
-Perceptual quality can be seen as the result of a (necessarily) imperfect approximation of universal critics.
-However, despite the relevance of these concepts to realism and related problems in machine learning, discussions of randomness deficiency are surprisingly absent from its literature.
+Perceptual quality can be viewed as the result of a (necessarily) imperfect approximation of universal critics.
+However, despite the relevance of these concepts to problems in machine learning, discussions of randomness deficiency are notably absent from its literature.
 Instead, dominant notions of realism continue to be based on probability \citep[e.g.,][]{ruff2021anomaly,poole2023df}, typicality \citep[e.g.,][]{nalisnick2019typicality} or divergences \citep[e.g.,][]{blau2018tradeoff,theis2021coding}.

-An important open question for future research is how to make universal critics practical, through implicit or explicit approximations of Eqs.~\ref{eq:uc} and~\ref{eq:buc}.
+A divergence of zero is a sufficient condition for perfect realism but corresponds to an ideal observer with access to an infinite stream of examples.
+As such, it is stronger than required for most practical applications where observers only have access to one or a few examples.
+At the other end of the spectrum, weak typicality is an example of a criterion which only considers a necessary criterion, while most no-reference metrics correspond to neither a necessary nor a sufficient criterion (e.g., high probability in some feature space).
+Universal critics enable principled relaxations of divergence-based constraints.
+While weaker than divergences (in the desired way), they are still strong in the sense that they are as strong as other likelihood-ratio tests for realism, up to a constant which depends on the complexity of the competing test (Section~\ref{sec:universal_test}).

+Many interesting practical and theoretical questions remain.
+For example, what is the impact of different choices of $\pi_n$ on the sample efficiency of universal critics?
+What are the implications of using universal critics in rate-distortion-realism trade-offs?
+Most importantly, what do practical approximations to universal critics (Eqs.~\ref{eq:uc} or \ref{eq:buc}) look like that can serve as optimization targets?